- Is the MMS: DKU program appropriate for individuals who have post-collegiate work experience?

 - Program and Resource Development: A comprehensive program of career development, including self-assessment, job search, and interview preparation sessions.
 Professional development is also built into the MMS coursework.

 - Career Coaching: Individual and small-group consultation in person, over the phone, and by email on both an appointment and walk-up basis.
-Volunteer Alumni Career Fellows (VACF) also serve as a resource for students.
+Alumni advisors also serve as a resource for students as part of the Career Advisor for MMS (CAM) program.
 Learn more about career coaching and counseling.

 - Corporate Marketing and Outreach: A comprehensive approach to expand the MMS recruiting portfolio, to develop new and existing recruiting partnerships, and to assist you in gaining access to employers and alumni of interest.
 We leverage existing corporate partnerships to expose students to a variety of premier employers.